Now accepting applications for the 2024 cohort by Monday, February 12 at 5 p.m.

 Faculty who are co-teaching a course (or faculty who teach different sections of a core course) can submit one application, with one letter of support.
 The application should make clear that the course would be co-taught and should clarify whether one, or both, faculty intend to participate in the program.

 The strongest applications will be those in which: 1) the faculty demonstrate a commitment to the goals of the fellowship, and 2) the proposed course aligns with the curricular goals of the department/school (e.g., redesign of a core/gateway course; creation of a new course to fill a gap in the curriculum).

 Decisions will be announced in late February 2024.

 Frequently Asked Questions

 What makes Collaborative Project Courses different from service-learning courses or courses with team assignments?

-There are two facets that should be incorporated into Collaborative Project Courses: student teamwork and generation of an authentic product through project-based work.
+There are two elements that must be incorporated into all Collaborative Project Courses: student teamwork and the generation of an authentic product through project-based work.
 Because of their applied nature and the existence of an external partner, many service-learning courses align with this model, but not all do.
 Courses with team assignments can also be Collaborative Project Courses if the team/project work is intensive, takes place throughout the semester and involves the creation of an authentic product (usually this means the product is for an audience beyond just the course participants and instructor).